Skip to content

 SendVelYawAlt(vel=10, alt=-100, yaw=6.28)

 Function Description: Sends desired velocity, altitude, and yaw angle commands to PX4.
-Coordinate system is Earth-centered North-East-Down (NED); in NED, altitude above ground corresponds to negative z-values.
+The coordinate system is Earth-centered North-East-Down (NED); in NED, altitude above ground corresponds to negative z-values.

 Parameters (Args):